Wildlife in Belize Is Not Just Animals

-You may find that Belize is quite different than what you may be used to, providing changes in climate, language, culture, people and even insects unique to the area.
+You may find that Belize is quite different than what you may be used to.
+You will delight in learning about in climate, language, culture, people and even insects unique to the area.
 There is an amazing variety of wildlife in Belize and, hopefully, you will see some of it while you are here.

 Some will be unfazed by the sudden early am chortle (ruckus) of Chachalacas (aka: bush chickens) just outside their window or ants in their deodorant stick (keep containers and zippers closed).
-Look for leaf cutter ants (wee-wee ants) marching in single file down a sidewalk and disappearing off into the jungle with their “leaf of the day”.
+Look for leaf cutter ants (wee-wee ants) marching in single file along a trail and disappearing into the jungle with their “leaf of the day”.

-Others may run screaming from their room at the merest glimpse of a tarantula.
+Others may run screaming at the merest glimpse of a tarantula.
 (No need; they don’t bite and are deaf)

 Most of the larger mammals that make up Wildlife in Belize are rarely seen.
 If you come early in the morning or just before sunset, you may spot more animals.
-We have had visits from Tapir, Puma, Jaguarundi, Tayra and more, even including Jaguar Tracks on our Macal River Beach.
-Most of these animals are nocturnal and very shy and not likely to show themselves to us.
+We have had visits from Tapir, Puma, Jaguarundi, Tayra and more, even including Jaguar Tracks on our Macal River Beach; however, most of these animals are nocturnal and very shy and not likely to show themselves to us.

 I’m not a jealous person by nature, but I will admit that when a Visitor who has been here for only a few days spots an animal that I have never seen – well that makes me jealous!
 After all, I’ve been here for more than 30 years.

 The truth?
-You probably won’t see any of the big animals at Belize Botanic Gardens but they all live at the Belize Zoo, so be sure and stop there on the way to or from the Gardens if you have the time.
+You probably won’t see any of the big animals at Belize Botanic Gardens but they all live at the Belize Zoo.
+Be sure and stop there on the way to or from the Gardens if you have the time.